 ETH Meets You at the AAAS in Boston!

-14 February 2025 - Sonia Seneviratne, ETH Zurich, Mary Berlik Rice, Harvard, Nikoosh Carlo, U.S. Arctic research Commission, and Justin Worland, TIME Magazine talk about climate extremes and their global, health, and community impacts.
+14 February 2025 - Sonia Seneviratne, ETH Zurich, Mary Berlik Rice, Harvard, Maria Ivanova, Northeastern University, and Justin Worland, TIME Magazine talk about climate extremes and their global, health, and community impacts.

 Climate Extremes: Global, Health, and Community Impacts

 A few degrees warmer and life as we know it may not exist.
-Scientists from North America’s Coastal, Europe’s Alpine, and Alaska’s Polar regions will illuminate some of the global impacts of extreme climate events.
-Participants will gain a critical insight into the costs of human-induced climate change -- from its effect on the carbon cycle to human health, as well as how Indigenous communities are contributing to climate science and policy.
+Scientists from North America’s Coastal and Europe’s Alpine regions will illuminate some of the global impacts of extreme climate events.
+Participants will gain a critical insight into the costs of human-induced climate change and its effect on the carbon cycle, human health, and climate governance.

 In this session you will learn about...